 Julie Jenney returned as the Educational Programs Coordinator in 2007.
 She served in the same position at the Scott Arboretum from 1999 to 2003.
 During her time away, she was the major gifts and special projects coordinator at Descanso Gardens Guild in La Canada Flintridge, CA and Business Developer and Horticulturist at Estate Gardens by ValleyCrest in Los Angeles, CA. She holds a Bachelor of Arts from the University of Oregon, Eugene, OR and certificates in Landscape Design and Landscape Management, Nursery Management, with a major in Environmental Horticulture from College of San Mateo, CA.

-Sue MacQueen has recently joined the staff as the first community outreach coordinator.
+Sue MacQueen has recently joined the staff as the first campus engagement coordinator.
 Prior to coming to the Arboretum she was the executive director of University City Green in West Philadelphia for eight years.
 She also held the position of land manager at Awbury Arboretum in Germantown and was part of the horticultural staff at Meadowbrook Farms.
 She has been an ISA Certified Arborist since 2010.
 She graduated with a B.S. in Horticulture from Temple University, Ambler.

 Sheila Magee, Gardener, joined the staff in 2004.
 Prior to that, Sheila was an active volunteer for the Scott Associates beginning in 2002.
 A graduate of Swarthmore College, Sheila worked at Styer’s Nurseries, taught for the summer program at Newlin Mill Park, and volunteered in the gardens at the Brandywine Conservancy.
 She has earned a certificate in Ornamental Plants from Longwood Gardens.